MarcoBetti1/llmchess/README.md

 # LLM Chess (Gateway-ready, head-to-head)

 A minimal chess harness for pitting language models against each other (or a human) one move at a time.
-Everything runs through a single OpenAI-compatible `POST /chat/completions` endpoint, making it easy to point at Vercel AI Gateway or any OpenAI-compatible backend by changing the base URL and API key.
+Everything runs through a single Vercel AI Gateway `POST /chat/completions` endpoint—configure your gateway base URL and key and go.

 ## Goals